Quantum Computing -- A new scientific revolution in the making: The Full Stack

-\item A micro-architecture receives the QASM-instructions and does an internal processing before sending it to the lowest level which can be a physical quantum chip or a quantum simulator.
-The non-exhaustive list of competing technologies is depicted in this figure as well, ranging from superconducting to photonic qubits. \item At the lowest level, we can either use a physical quantum chip or a simulator.
-Given the current quality of qubit chips, we have developed our own simulator that can execute the QASM-instructions.~\cite{budhrani2020quantumsim} On a normal computer, we can execute up to 28 superposed qubits and are around 40 qubits when using very large memories of more powerful servers.
-Running multiple simulator instances at the same time, one can substantially increase the number of qubits used in any quantum algorithm, but we have to take into account that by adding one new qubit to an algorithm, the RAM-memory used on a classical computer simply doubles.
-There are simulators around which can simulate up to 64 qubits on a multi-node system~\cite{sim-64-qubit}. \end{itemize}
+\item \textbf{Quantum ISA -} Currently, quantum chip developers use around 20-30 quantum gates to express any quantum operation on the superposed or entangled qubits.
+Much more application development is needed to identify, test and implement new quantum gates.
+It is a joint decision to implement the new gate as a hardware extension or to have the compiler translate the new gate as any combination of the universal quantum gate set. \item \textbf{Quantum Micro-Architecture -} A micro-architecture receives the QASM-instructions and does an internal processing before sending it to the lowest level which can be a hardware quantum chip or a quantum simulator.
+The non-exhaustive list of competing technologies is depicted in this figure as well, for instance, for superconducting qubits~\cite{fu2017experimental}.
+Important to notice is that the micro-architecture for the perfect qubit simulator simpler is than the one for any of the hardware qubit chips, hence the 's' or 'pc' indicator in the figure. \item \textbf{Quantum Routing and Mapping -} Figure \ref{fullstack} has changed a little bit as quantum routing and mapping of qubits has been added.
+Depending on the qubit technology, qubits have to be placed close to each other for n-qubit gate operations.
+Depending on the kind of hardware technology, the routing and mapping of qubits will be completely different. \item \textbf{Quantum Chip -} At the lowest level, we can either use a hardware quantum chip or a simulator.
+Given the current quality of qubit chips, we have developed our own simulator that can execute the QASM-instructions.~\cite{budhrani2020quantumsim} On a normal computer, we can execute up to 28 superposed qubits and are around 70 or 80 qubits when using very large memories of more powerful servers. \item \textbf{Quantum Encryption and Quantum Data Management -} Two aspects are very important for any layer, and they are encryption and quantum data management.
+It is not clear yet how they will be implemented or interacting with any of the layers, but that is the main reason why they are represented in our full stack figure. \end{itemize}

-Similar to classical software, it is important to understand that also newly developed quantum applications will consist of several independent parts, that contribute to the overall final solution.